Matthew Stafford Player Prop Bets for NFL Week 13 | Los Angeles vs. Jacksonville 12/5/2021

 Season Stats

-- He also has 37 rushing yards on 24 carries, averaging 3.4 yards per game.
+- He's also carried the ball 24 times for 37 yards, averaging 3.4 yards per game.

-- The Rams have thrown the football in 60.7% of their plays from scrimmage this year while running the ball 39.3% of the time.
-This offensive attack ranks 10th in the NFL in points scored.
+- The Rams have run 60.7% passing plays and 39.3% rushing plays this season.
+They rank 10th in the NFL in scoring.

-- Stafford accounts for 60.5% of his team's red zone plays, with 78 of his 400 pass attempts coming from inside the opponent's 20-yard line.
+- Stafford has thrown 78 passes in the red zone this season, 60.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Jaguars.